Symphony Concert by the University of Würzburg Academic Orchestra

 A performance featured as part of the 2025 Franco-German Fortnight in Occitanie

 The main themes of this symphony concert in Montpellier, conducted by Markus Popp1, are individual and civic freedom (Aaron Copland), exile and the quest for freedom (Erich Wolfgang Korngold and Sergei Rachmaninoff), as well as social criticism and biographical identity (Korngold).
-They highlight the quest for freedom and the challenges faced by the composers in their respective historical contexts, placing this program within a broader contemporary context, as all three composers have ties to the United States, a symbol of freedom in the 20th century.
+These themes highlight the quest for freedom and the challenges faced by the composers in their respective historical contexts, placing this program within a broader contemporary context, as all three composers have ties to the United States, a symbol of freedom in the 20th century.

 The composer Copland wrote “Fanfare for the Common Man” to celebrate the “century of the ordinary citizen.”
-Korngold and Rachmaninov, who would later become naturalized citizens, had sought refuge in the United States to escape the political constraints of their respective countries of birth, Austria and Russia.
-And this program raises the question of whether Korngold and Rachmaninoff would find the same freedom in America today as they did then.
+Korngold and Rachmaninoff, who would later become naturalized citizens, had sought refuge in the United States to escape the political constraints of their respective countries of birth, Austria and Russia.
+And this program raises the question of whether Korngold and Rachmaninoff would find the same freedom in America today as they did back then.
 While Korngold regained his personal freedom in Hollywood, his artistic creativity was limited by the demands of the film industry.
-And it was from his forced exile that Rachmaninoff celebrated his homeland in his Second Symphony.
+And it was after his forced exile that Rachmaninoff celebrated his homeland in his Second Symphony.

 Free admission, subject to availability

-(donations will be collected at the exit).
+(donations will be collected at the exit via a "passing the hat" collection).

 Subject to availability · Registration required

-Receive a weekly summary of the UM calendar
+Receive aUM summary of theUM calendar

-* By entering your email address, you agree to receive a weekly summary of the UM calendar via email and acknowledge that you have read ourprivacy policy.
-You can unsubscribe at any time by clicking the unsubscribe linkor by contacting us via email.
+* By entering your email address, you agree to receive a weekly summary of theUM calendarUM email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time by using the unsubscribe linkor by contacting us via email.